FDA LISTING INC: EXPERIENCED ADVISORS FOR FULL-SERVICE FDA REGISTRATION & COMPLIANCE

 In addition to the biennial renewal requirement, food facilities must update their FDA registration within 60 days of any changes.
 These changes may involve various factors, such as relocation, a change in ownership, updates to product categories, or alterations to the DUNS number or associated details.
 If a registered food facility permanently ceases operations, it must cancel its FDA registration within 60 days.

-Foreign companies are required to appoint a U.S. agent to register with the FDA.
-This agent serves as the primary contact for all FDA communications and should be informed in FDA compliance requirements.
-Even minor errors during the registration process can lead to delays or issues when products arrive at U.S. ports.
-Additionally, appointing an independent FDA agent, rather than a trade partner, can also help prevent potential conflicts of interest.
+Foreign companies must appoint a U.S. agent to complete FDA registration.
+This agent acts as the primary contact for all FDA communications and must be knowledgeable about FDA compliance requirements.
+Even small errors in the registration process can cause delays or problems at U.S. ports.
+Using an independent FDA agent, rather than a trade partner, also reduces the risk of conflicts of interest.

-To clarify, the FDA neither approves nor disapproves U.S. agent firms.
-During registration, renewal, and update processes, the FDA verifies that the designated agent has agreed to the role.
-After the agent accepts and the FDA completes its review, the company receives an 11-digit Food Facility Registration (FFR) number.
-However, this depends on the accuracy of the submitted Unique Facility Identifier (UFI) number.
+The FDA does not approve or disapprove U.S. agent firms.
+During registration, renewal, and updates, the FDA only verifies that the designated agent has accepted the role.
+Once confirmed and reviewed, the company is issued an 11-digit Food Facility Registration (FFR) number, provided the submitted Unique Facility Identifier (UFI) is accurate.

-Although the FDA does not issue certificates, upon completion of registration, FDA Listing Inc. will provide an FDA registration certificate valid for one year, which can be used as proof of registration.
-A copy of the certificate can be used to confirm registration with U.S. customs, importers, distributors, and other commercial outlets.
+Although the FDA does not issue certificates, FDA Listing Inc. provides an FDA registration certificate, valid for one year, upon completion of the registration process.
+This certificate serves as proof of registration and can be shared with U.S. customs, importers, distributors, and other commercial partners.

 Before any food shipments enter the United States, a Prior Notice shall be filed with the FDA.
 This requirement applies to all food items, including samples intended for trade shows or personal use.
 After filing the Prior Notice, the submitter will receive a confirmation number, which will be used during the shipment process.
 Firms can access the FDA Prior Notice portal, follow the instructions to create an account, and submit their shipment prior notices.
 Alternatively, the company’s customs broker or international shipping firms (e.g., DHL, FedEx, TNT) can file the Prior Notice on behalf of the company.